October 1978 conclave: Papabili

+Proceedings

 Inside the conclave were three non-cardinals.
-One was Donald Wuerl who, as secretary to the frail Cardinal John Wright, was allowed inside the Sistine Chapel to assist him.
+One was Donald Wuerl, secretary to the frail cardinal John Wright, who was allowed inside the Sistine Chapel to assist him.

 This conclave had the same number of cardinals as the first conclave of 1978.
-Only Albino Luciani himself (who became Pope John Paul I) was absent from this conclave after having attended the first conclave of 1978, and numerically this was offset by the presence of Cardinal Wright at this conclave.
+Only Albino Luciani himself (who became Pope John Paul I) was absent from this conclave after having attended the first conclave of 1978, and this was offset numerically by the presence of Cardinal Wright at this conclave.

 Supporters of Benelli were confident that he would be elected.
 In early ballots, Benelli came within nine votes.
-But the scale of opposition to both papabili meant that neither was likely to receive the two-thirds majority for election.
-Among the Italian contingent, Cardinal Giovanni Colombo, the Archbishop of Milan, was the only viable compromise candidate, but when he started to receive votes, he announced that if elected he would decline the papacy.
-Cardinal Franz König, the influential and widely respected archbishop of Vienna, individually suggested to his fellow electors a compromise candidate: the Polish Cardinal Karol Józef Wojtyła, whom König knew and by whom he was highly impressed.
+However, the scale of opposition to both papabili meant that neither was likely to receive the two-thirds majority for election.
+Among the Italian contingent, Cardinal Giovanni Colombo, the archbishop of Milan, was the only viable compromise candidate, but when he started to receive votes, he announced that he would decline the papacy if elected.
+Cardinal Franz König, the influential and widely respected archbishop of Vienna, individually suggested to his fellow electors a compromise candidate: the Polish cardinal Karol Wojtyła, whom König knew and by whom he was highly impressed.

 Also among those cardinals who rallied behind Wojtyła were supporters of Siri, Stefan Wyszyński, most of the American cardinals (led by John Krol), and other moderate cardinals.
 Wojtyła ultimately defeated Benelli (who was supposedly the candidate Wojtyła himself had voted for) on the eighth ballot on the third day with, according to the Italian press, 99 votes from the 111 participating electors.
 He accepted his election with these words: "With obedience in faith to Christ, my Lord, and with trust in the Mother of Christ and the Church, in spite of great difficulties, I accept."
-The pope, in tribute to his immediate predecessor, then took the name of John Paul II.
-He became the first non-Italian pope since the Dutch Adrian VI, who reigned from 1522 to 1523.
+The pope, in tribute to his immediate predecessor, took the name John Paul II.
+He became the first non-Italian pope since Adrian VI, who reigned from 1522 to 1523.

-At 6:18 p.m. local time (17:18 UTC), the white smoke rose from the chimney of the Sistine Chapel, announcing to the public that a new pope had been elected.
+At 18:19 CET (17:19 UTC), the white smoke rose from the chimney of the Sistine Chapel, announcing to the public that a new pope had been elected.
 The senior cardinal deacon, Pericle Felici, after quickly checking the correct pronunciation of the new pope's Polish name with Cardinal Stefan Wyszyński, gave the traditional Latin announcement of Wojtyła's election from the balcony of St. Peter's Basilica.

-John Paul II appeared on the balcony at 7:15, and while gripping the balustrade, delivered a brief speech before his first Urbi et Orbi blessing in Italian:
+John Paul II appeared on the balcony at 19:15 CET, and while gripping the balustrade, delivered a brief speech before his first Urbi et Orbi blessing in Italian: